 Guidelines for Setting Up Your UTM Code

 UTM codes are used to track which website visitors have come from a specific source, such as visits from your Google Business Profile.
 A UTM code can be appended to the end of an URL and should use lower case letters, have the source set to Google, and the medium set to Organic.

 Depending on how many locations your law firm has, it might be best to use the homepage or a local landing page.
 We will discuss this in the “Homepage vs. Local Landing Page” section.

 Here is a builder you can use to create your own UTM codes.

-Setting Up & Optimizing Your GMB Listing For Law Firms
+Setting Up & Optimizing Your GMB Listing For Local Firms

 Your Google Business Listing is the heart and soul of ranking in the 3-pack, local finder, and Google maps.
 Making sure your listing is accurate, up to date, and optimized properly is crucial.

 Business Listing Basics

 Who Should Have a listing?

 Before you get started, it’s important to ask whether or not you should even have a listing for your law firm.

 If your business meets the GMB requirements, then the answer is probably yes.
 But what about individual lawyer listings?